pauldatt/angular-google-books/README.md

-A brief demonstration of Google Books API implementation with Angular
+A brief demonstration of Google Books API implementation with Angular.